 - Its write-ahead-logging (WAL) feature makes it fault-tolerant.

-Reasons to Migrate Data from Kafka to PostgreSQL
+Why You Should Migrate Data from Kafka to Postgres

 Apache Kafka has proven abilities to manage high data volumes, fault tolerance, and durability.
 Being an object-relational database, PostgreSQL provides more intricate data types and permits objects to inherit properties, but it also makes using PostgreSQL more challenging.
 One ACID-compliant storage engine powers PostgreSQL.

-When integrated, moving data from Kafka to PostgreSQL could solve some of the biggest data problems for businesses.
-In this article, we have described two methods to achieve this:
+Moving data from Kafka could solve some of the biggest data problems for businesses when integrated.

 This article delves into both the manual and Hevo methods in great detail.